6 Reasons Homeowners Insurance Won't Renew

-If you live in an area that’s prone to bad weather, fires, or other perils, you can look into the Fair Access to Insurance Requirements (FAIR) plan which will cover people that can help people who live in hazard-prone areas.
+If you live in an area that's prone to bad weather, fires, or other perils, you can look into the Fair Access to Insurance Requirements (FAIR) plan.
+It will cover people that can help people who live in hazard-prone areas.

 What Can You Do if An Insurer Drops or Cancels Your Coverage?